jennl97/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Two parts of Express that I learned about were Express as a server and Express Middleware.

 - [ ] Describe Middleware?

+"An array of functions that get executed in the order they are introduced into the server code" I personally like to think of middleware as helper functions.
+They help you get things done in your code.

 - [ ] Describe a Resource?

+Resources are the the data the client is trying to access.

 - [ ] What can the API return to help clients know if a request was successful?

+Status codes with a json message.

 - [ ] How can we partition our application into sub-applications?

+We can partition our applications into sub-applications by using route handling.

 ## Project Setup